tactcomplabs/sst-tools/documentation/SST-NeuralNet-Case-study.md

 # Introduction to Tracing

 The intent of tracing is to capture specific data of interest in internal buffers that can be inspected following a trigger event.
-Whereas a watchpoint will provide a trigger to break into interactive mode, tracing captures data before and after the trigger in addition to providing additional actions like checkpointing.
+Whereas a default watchpoint will provide a trigger to break into interactive mode, adding tracing captures data before and after the trigger in addition to providing additional actions like checkpointing.

 Taking a close look at the 'trace' command syntax: